hatchet-dev/hatchet/examples/yaml/README.md

-## Simple Workflow Example
+## YAML Workflow Example

+This example shows how you can create a YAML file in your repository to define the structure of a workflow.
 This example runs the [sample-workflow.yaml](./.hatchet/sample-workflow.yaml).

 ## Explanation

 This folder contains a demo example of a workflow that simply echoes the input message as an output.
 The workflow file showcases the following features:

 - Running a simple job with a set of dependent steps
-- Variable references within step arguments -- each subsequent step in a workflow can call `.steps.<step_id>.outputs` to access output arguments
+- Variable references within step arguments -- each subsequent step in a workflow can call `.steps.<step_id>.<field>` to access output arguments

 ## How to run